showlab/VLog/.ipynb_checkpoints/README-checkpoint.md

 Stay tuned for our project 🔥

-If you have more suggestions or functions need to be implemented in this codebase, feel free to drop us an email `kevin.qh.lin@gmail.com`, `leiwx52@gmail.com` or open an issue.
+If you have more suggestions or functions need to be implemented in this codebase, feel free to drop an Email to me or original authors or open an issue.

 ## 😊 Acknowledgment